hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 Providing a path to a configuration file that doesn't exist results in the exact same error as if there was no configuration file specified at all.

-While it makes sense to silently fallback to ENV variables if the user doesn't provide a path to a config file, in case when the user **does** specify the path to a config file, it would be better for the program to fail with an appropriate error message.
+When a user specifies a path to a configuration file, it is generally with the expectation that the file will be read and its settings applied.
+If the file doesn't exist, an immediate and clear error message should be thrown to alert the user of this issue.

 #### 3. Empty config file